CFJ-EN ANNUAL SEMINAR 2025

 Places are limited and will be allocated on a first come, first served basis.

-This is an in-person event, and hybrid participation will therefore not be possible.
+This is an in-person event; hybrid participation will not be available.

 Funding